granthamtaylor/windmark/docs/whitepaper/whitepaper.typ

 == Problem Statement

-From fraud detection to predicting each customer's risk of charging off, many organizations approach their business problems with tabular machine learning.
-However, modeling data with tabular machine learning can be surprisingly challenging in practice.
-Some machine learning projects can take years to develop and deploy to production.
-We aim to solve the following four shortcomings of applying tabular machine learning to problems among a subset of these problems:
+From fraud detection to predicting customer charge off, many organizations approach their sequential modeling problems with tabular machine learning techniques.
+However, modeling this specific structure of data with tabular machine learning can be surprisingly challenging in practice.
+Some machine learning projects can take months to years to develop and deploy to production.
+We aim to solve the following four shortcomings of applying tabular machine learning to these problems:
 + Preparing production data for tabular machine learning requires manual feature engineering that dilutes the signals present in the raw source data, thus harming model performance.
 + Optimizing tabular models is tedious and time-consuming because the model developers must iteratively engineer tabular features from complex non-tabular data and explore their marginal contributions to the model's performance across various iterations and methods of signal aggregation while ensuring calculated features's computational requirements and complexity are justified.
 + Deploying tabular models in real-time requires extensive data engineering to calculate multiple, arbitrarily complex tabular features within milliseconds.
-+ Developing models for emerging business problems requires engineering new, arbitrarily unique features to extract different signals from the same data sources, thus limiting an organization's ability to consolidate technological and personnel resources among otherwise identical implementations.
++ Developing models for emerging business problems requires engineering new, arbitrarily unique features to extract different signals from the same data sources, thus limiting an organization's ability to consolidate technological and personnel resources among otherwise identical implementations, or requiring significant investments in "feature stores".

 These problems originate from one critical insight: Many common machine learning problems solved with tabular machine techniques are not of a tabular form.
-Organizations restructure their business problems so that they may utilize tabular machine learning techniques to model their complex sequential data, accruing vast amounts of technical debt in the process.
+Organizations restructure their business problems so that they may utilize tabular machine learning techniques to model their multi-structured sequential data, accruing vast amounts of technical debt in the process.

-By unraveling this misconception and developing a tailored solution for a large subset of business data in its native form, we can address these four deficiencies to significantly improve model performance, increase speed-to-market, automate model deployment, and consolidate the resources among the arbitrarily unique implementations of individual machine learning projects, thus solving all four posited issues simultaneously.
+By unraveling this misconception and developing a tailored solution for a large subset of business data in its native form, we can address these four challenges to significantly improve model performance, increase speed-to-market, automate model deployment, and consolidate the resources among the arbitrarily unique implementations of individual machine learning projects.

 == The Practical Limitations of Tabular Machine Learning